 All Psychology majors are required to meet with their academic adviser during the advising and preregistration periods (usually during March and October).
 The dates for advising and preregistration are listed in the front of the Course Schedule.
 Students are required to schedule an advising appointment by signing up on the schedule posted on their adviser’s door, usually 1-2 weeks prior to advising and preregistration.
 Once a student has met with their adviser, the student will be cleared to register for classes.
 Please read these Advising Reminders for some tips to help you avoid graduation delays!

-A major in psychology, according to the 2013-2014 Catalog and later, will require 38 semester hours, including the following:
+A major in psychology, according to the Current Academic Catalog, will require 38 semester hours, including the following:

 1. Psychology 206, 216, 220, 302, 303, 304, 319, 336, and 499